 Local Government and Social Care Ombudsman report

-The council has apologised after being found at fault by the Local Government and Social Care Ombudsman (LGSCO) of causing injustice to a mother and her son housed in temporary accommodation.
+The council has been found at fault by the Local Government and Social Care Ombudsman (LGSCO) of causing injustice to a mother and her daughter in the city.

 This happened in 2018 and was as a result of the way the council assessed the mother’s needs to remain in a care home when she became eligible for council funding.